datagridsoftware/practical-ml/notebooks/insurance/data_preparation.md

 2. Data conversion

-    Most of the algorithms used for training a model require data to be of numerical format, so in order to get the most out of the data, a conversion to number is needed.this
+    Most of the algorithms used for training a model require data to be of numerical format, so in order to get the most out of the data, a conversion to number is needed.

     - **Label encoding**
-        It is used to convert cathegorical data in numeric data by assigning a number for each cathegory entry.
+        It is used to convert categorical data in numeric data by assigning a number for each category entry.

         Example:
         ```